-16.2.2 Batch task scripts
+16.2.3 Batch Task Scripts

-The master script creates an instance of a BatchTaskObj object with the name \$TaskInfo.
+The application batchmaster creates an instance of a BatchTaskObj object with the name \$TaskInfo.
 The task script uses method calls to this object to set up tasks to be performed.
 The only required call is to the AppendTask method, e.g.,